 Setting Description Factory Default Enable/Disable WMM is a QoS standard for WLAN traffic.
-Voice and video data Enable will be given priority bandwidth when enabled with WMM supported wireless clients.
-Note: WMM will always be enabled under 802.11n mode.
+Voice and video Enable data will be given priority bandwidth when enabled with WMM supported wireless clients.
+NOTE: WMM will always be enabled under 802.11n mode.

-Turbo Roaming (Client mode only)
+Turbo Roaming (for Client mode only)

-Setting Description Factory Default Enable/ Disable Moxa's Turbo Roaming can enable rapid handover when the Disable AWK-4131A, as a client, roams among a group of APs.
+Setting Description Factory Default Enable/ Disable Moxa's Turbo Roaming can enable rapid handover when the Disable AWK-3131A, as a client, roams among a group of APs.